celsiusnarhwal/takagi/README.md

 ```

 This only has any effect if Takagi is its managing its own keys.
 If you're using custom private keys, you'll have to
-change the value of `TAKAGI_KEYSET` or `TAKAGI_KEYSET_FILE` manually.
+change of `TAKAGI_KEYSET` or `TAKAGI_KEYSET_FILE` manually.

 > [!warning]
-> Doing this will invalidate any active Takagi-issued tokens and cause any authorizations in-process to fail.
+> Doing this will invalidate any active Takagi-issued tokens and cause any in-process authorizations to fail.

 ## Configuration